Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-w6VfAW7WD1w.md

 # [March 2nd, 2021 Livestream](../2021-03-02.md)
 ## Q&A: When are we going to be able to use more than one Equipment at a time?
 https://www.youtube.com/watch?v=w6VfAW7WD1w
-This question was possibly duplicated with a more recent answer: [March 30th, 2021 Livestream Q&A: Add body slots so we can use Blade Runners and Jetpacks at the same time?](./yt-XkDGnJwkY18.md) [https://www.youtube.com/watch?v=XkDGnJwkY18](https://www.youtube.com/watch?v=XkDGnJwkY18)
+This question was possibly duplicated with a more recent answer: [April 6th, 2021 Livestream Q&A: Multiple Body slots, when?](./yt-Xa03UsMWsjo.md) [https://www.youtube.com/watch?v=Xa03UsMWsjo](https://www.youtube.com/watch?v=Xa03UsMWsjo)

 ### Topics